WahajK/42Berlin_Core/README.md

-#This is an unmanaged repository, please refer to individual repositories of each project for clean code
+# This is an unmanaged repository, please refer to individual project repositories which can be found on my homepage